FlaskSimpleAuth Tutorial

 def get_user_pass(login: str) -> str|None:

-# NOTE returning None would work as well, but the result is cached
+# NOTE returning None would work as well, but the result would be cached

 return db.get_user_pass(login)